 This path is bumpy.
 It’s never comfortable no matter how flexible our jobs might be.
 After all, we are juggling motherhood, wifehood, housework. homeschool, career, and everything else thrown in our direction.

-The best thing we can do, for ourselves, and our family, is to ask for help.
+The best thing we can do, for ourselves, and our family, is to ask for help and encouragement.

 I’m not the best at asking for help, but I’ve finally learned to recognize when I’m in over my head.

-Here’s 10 signs that you’re in way over your head, and that you’re in desperate need for help:
+Here are 10 signs you’re in way over your head as a homeschool work from home mom and you’re in desperate need for help:

 - You’re behind on work deadlines.